adriangb/di/docs/scopes.md

 - Dependency value sharing

 Every dependency is linked to a scope.
-When a scope exits, all dependencies linked to it are destroyed (if they have cleanup, the cleanup is run) and their value is no longer available as a shared value.
+When a scope exits, all dependencies linked to it are destroyed (if they have cleanup, the cleanup is run) and their value is no longer available as a share value.
 This means that dependencies scoped to an outer scope cannot depend on dependencies scoped to an inner scope:

 ```Python hl_lines="13 22"